 BGIL is required to report the MCR, which is a regulatory figure representing the absolute minimum level below which own funds should not fall.
 While the SCR is driven by a bespoke, PRA-approved model designed to reflect BGIL's risk profile, the MCR calculation is a linear formula based on GWP and technical provisions and is subject to a defined floor of 25% of SCR and a cap of 45% of SCR.
 As such, caution needs to be exercised when comparing with BGIL's SCR, or with the MCR of other companies.
 The MCR (capped at 45% of SCR) and capital coverage of the MCR is shown below.
 All of BGIL's own funds are classed as Tier 1 and are therefore available to meet the MCR.

-Capital coverage of MCR as at 31 December 2022 2021
+Capital coverage of MCR as at 31 December 2023 2022

-Capital Coverage of Mick as at 31 December £m £m
+£m £m

-Eligible own funds (tier 1) 107.8 127.8
+Eligible own funds (tier 1) 94.7 107.8

-MCR 31.9 33.1
+MCR 29.6 31.9

-Ratio of eligible own funds to MCR 338% 387%
+Ratio of eligible own funds to MCR 320% 338%